RGK73/python-challenge/README.md

 ![Vote_Counting](Images/Vote_counting.png)

-* In this work, I created a Python script for analyzing the votes of election result of PyPoll.
+* In this work, I have created a Python script for analyzing the votes of election results of PyPoll.

-* With a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv), the dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
+* With a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv), the dataset comprises three columns: `Voter ID,` `County,` and `Candidate.`

 * Create a Python script that analyzes the votes and calculates each of the following: